 Thursday 28 February 2019 - 4pm Central European Time

-Audience research and analytics (Call notes)
+Audience research and analytics (Call notes/video recording)

 Using data to understand the needs and behaviours of your community is increasingly important to creating journalism that is both valuable and impactful.
 We’ll put several organisations in the spotlight and then provide some tips to help your organisation be more data-informed.

 Thursday 14 March 2019 - 4pm Central European Time

 Crowdfunding (Call notes/video recording)

 A number of news organisations, including Reporter.lu (Luxembourg), The Correspondent (US) and Tortoise (UK), have used crowdfunding to successfully find members and raise funds for their journalism.
 Join to find out about the benefits of a crowdfunding campaign and how you can run one yourself from two experts in the field.

 Thursday 28 March 2019 - 4pm Central European Summer Time